alitkovsky/capstone-project/README.md

 <h2>Little Lemon Restaurant</h2>

-<p>This is a minimalist website of a Little family-owned restaurant.
-The site is built with React and CSS with easy-to-use navigation, reservation form, and mobile-ready layout.</p>
+<p>This is the website of a Little Family-owned Restaurant.
+The site is built with React and CSS, easy-to-use navigation, a reservation form, and a mobile-ready layout.</p>

 <p>The project was built within the Meta Fron-End Developers course.</p>